-The ABCs of Frugality: 8 Simple Rules to Spending Less and Enjoying Life More
+8 Simple Steps to Frugality: Spend Less and Enjoy Life More

 Do you feel like your finances are out of your control?
 Follow these simple rules to start spending less so you can ultimately enjoy more.

 Ok, let’s be honest.
 Rising costs and lowered incomes are putting pressure on our budgets.
 The traditional virtue of thrift is essential.
-All of us will be required to design a financial regimen, one that protects our families and our homes.
+All of us are attempting to design a financial regimen that protects our families and homes.

 This isn’t new.
-It has been done in the not too distant past.
-We can and will do it.
-And we have few pointers to help you.
-They are the ABCs of Frugality.
-The first step is relatively easy, but in its simplicity lies the core of smart planning.
-Here then, are eight simple rules to spending less and enjoying life.
+We do it.
+And we have a few pointers to help you.
+The first step is relatively easy.
+But in its simplicity lies the core of smart planning.
+Here, then, are eight simple rules to spending less and enjoying life.

-Grab a small notebook and start tracking everything.
+Grab a small notebook or get an app for your phone and start tracking everything.
 Know where your money goes.
 If you know where it goes, it is easier to stop unnecessary outflow.
 It’ll be easier to keep necessary expenditures reined in.

 Here’s what you do.

-Write down every penny you spend including credit card expenditures.
-Then add it up.
+Track every penny you spend, including credit card expenditures.
+Then, add it up.
 Once it is down in black and white, understanding is self-evident.
-Many times the big surprise is the cost of restaurants.
+Many times, the big surprise is the cost of restaurants.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.